 3.3 How are deontological and consequential decision-making related to prosocial behavior and morality-questionnaire measures?

-We now turn to the comparison of behavior in ends-versus-means dilemmas with that in self-versusothers tradeoffs, as well as with measures obtained through hypothetical questionnaires.
-Table 4 displays the correlation matrix.
+We now turn to the comparison of behavior in ends-versus-means dilemmas with that in self-versusother tradeoffs.
+We examine whether behavior in these two decision situation blocks is distinct, or